avanwouwe/citadel-browser-agent/docs/dashboard/extension-dashboard.md

 Every time when an extension is updated, or it's information changes otherwise, the extension is re-evaluated.
 The extension is blocked if at any time the extension exceeds the risk level defined by your organisation.

-Blocked extensions are shown as `BLOCKING` in the dashboard.
+Blocked extensions are shown as <span class="blocking">`BLOCKING`</span> in the dashboard.
 For detailed information about why Citadel considers an extension unsafe, click on the 🔍 icon.

 ![Device Dashboard Screenshot](/img/screenshot/screenshot-dashboard-extensions.png)